A Pirate's Life

 Songs of a life where wind filled the sails,

-He had never seen a creature so very much alive
+He had never seen a creature so alive,

 A ropy black beard and eyes that blazed